Economics and business students and faculty are a vibrant community on Gordon’s campus:

 Gordon’s Spring Honors Convocation saw a host of ECB Department awardees on the blue carpet.
 Big congratulations to the following:

-Marcela Hejzlarova: Economics and Business Leadership Award, for strong academic performance, exemplary Christian character, and outstanding leadership in economics and business-related activities.
+Amber Joy Fiedler: Economics and Business Leadership Award for strong academic performance, Christian character, and outstanding leadership in a variety of venues on campus.

-Blake Berkey: Senior Economics and Business Award for the highest grade point average among graduating seniors.
+Joy Jeon: Distinguished Business Administration Student Award for Christian character and the highest grade point average among business administration students.

-China Seminar 2011 returned on June 15 after an intensive 19-day study tour.
-Gordon students led by Prof. Stephen Smith, along with students and faculty from Biola and Westmont, traveled more than 2,000 miles within China from Beijing through Taiyuan, Hong Kong, Shenzhen, Guangzhou, Xiamen and Shanghai.
+China Seminar 2013 returned to the United States in mid-June after an intensive 19-day study tour.
+Fifteen Gordon students led by Prof. Stephen Smith, along with students from Biola, Westmont, and Hope, traveled more than 2,000 miles within China from Shanghai to Beijing, Chongqing, Shenzhen and Hong Kong.
 They visited—and interacted with leaders at—businesses and factories, universities, churches, and social service agencies.
-They also visited celebrated sites of Chinese history and culture, including the Great Wall, the Forbidden City, Tienanmen Square, and many others.
+They also visited celebrated sites of Chinese history and culture, including the Great Wall, the Forbidden City, Tienanmen Square, the Da Zhu Grottoes, and many others.